Release Date: 4/24/2009

 Available Exclusively On

-I love first person shooters with great atmosphere and Cryostasis pulls this off well.
+I love first-person shooters with a great atmosphere and Cryostasis pulls this off well.
 While the story is pretty confusing and never really makes any sense at all (even at the end) you at least know why you’re here.
 You are moving through a Russian nuclear icebreaker that was destroyed after hitting an iceberg (sound familiar).
 You walk around finding dead bodies and upon touching them you can relive the moments leading to their death and try and prevent it so you can continue getting through the area that is blocked.
 This also provides more backstory on how the ship actually did hit the iceberg and why.

-The game is a first-person shooter so you get some guns, but the game is slow paced and not a high octane shooter like most people like.
+The game is a first-person shooter so you get some guns, but the game is slow-paced and not a high-octane shooter like most people like.
 You move very slowly and you have to take your time aiming since these guns don’t exactly fire at a high rate.
 You get several different types such as bolt action rifles, a Tommy gun, a water cannon (that uses icicles!), and even a flare gun.
 The aiming is slow like I mentioned and you just feel like you’re shooting in slow motion.
 This isn’t entirely bad since you can take your time and aim because ammo is a tad scarce.
 You do, however, never feel like your guns are very powerful even on the weaker enemies.
 But you don’t get guns right away since for a good 25% through the game you get to use melee weapons.

 The enemies in the game are pretty unique and not just average cannon fodder.
 These enemies are pretty creepy and look great and behave decently towards your actions.
 Some swing axes and some shoot back, but they are all pretty hard to take down especially the bigger guys later on.